O2eg/db_converter/README.md

 </p>

-When executing the `Packet`, sql files are applied to the specified database sequentially in accordance with index.
+When executing `Packet`, sql files are applied to the specified database sequentially in accordance with index.

 ## Usage modes